What is Data Model?

 - Dependencies: A map to visualize the dependencies between current models and other models.

-- Fields: Including Base Dimensions (originally from the table or SQL), Custom Dimensions and Measures
+- Fields: Including Base Dimensions, Custom Dimensions and Measures

 - Relationships: Defining how the model connects to other models by specifying the join key and relationship type

 - Persistence: Improve model loading performance by turning your logical data model into a physical table in your database.